All players set to compete at this year's World Cup will be drug tested before the opening match, Fifa's head doctor Jiri Dvorak has promised.

-FIFA wants all 32 teams that have qualified for Brazil to send in their schedules from March 1.
-This will give football's international governing body the opportunity to test players for doping in the lead-up to the World Cup.
+Fifa want all 32 teams that have qualified for Brazil to send in their schedules from March 1 to give football's international governing body the opportunity to test players for doping in the lead-up to the World Cup finals.

-Dvorak, the governing body's chief medical officer, explained players and teams will not know when the drug testers will arrive, but promised no-one will be missed before Brazil plays Croatia in the first match of the tournament on June 12.
+Dvorak, the governing body's chief medical officer, explained players and teams will not know when the drug testers will arrive but promised no-one will be missed before Brazil play Croatia in the first match of the tournament on June 12.

 "We are asking, as from March 1, for the whereabouts of every team.
 And then we will decide at the headquarters when we'll go where.